rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 # Overview

-This document aims to provide the reader with a detailed understanding of the various components of an email system, including the installation and basic configuration of one.
+This document aims to provide the reader with a detailed understanding of the various components of an email system, including its installation and basic configuration.

 All commands in this document are executed using **root(uid=0)**.